dotnet-foundation/projects/.github/ISSUE_TEMPLATE/application.md

 Some common questions that come up on the questionnaire:

 **Project Transfer Signatories.**: List the top contributors, with __contact e-mail__.
 For most projects, this is the top 1-5 contributors who have contributed more than a few hundred lines of code.
-**Contribution Model.**  Under the .NET Foundation contribution model, a project retains ownership of the project, but grants .NET Foundation a broad license to the project’s code and other intellectual property.
+**Contribution Model.**  Under the .NET Foundation contribution model, a project retains ownership of the copyright, but grants .NET Foundation a broad license to the project’s code and other intellectual property.
 The project also confirms that the project’s submissions to .NET Foundation are its own original work (there are also instructions for any third party materials that might be included).
 **Project Trademarks - Licensed vs Disclaimed.** When signing the CLA you are asked to describe and choose how you want to handle any trademarks for the project.
 These include the project name, at a minimum, and potentially any logos or other recognizable, non-descriptive titles used within the project – these do not need to be formally registered trademarks.

 By default, the .NET Foundation selects **Licensed** in the CLA